immediatus/immediatus.github.io/content/blog/2025-07-28/index.md

 [extra]
 toc = false
 disclaimer = """
 This post extends the <a href="/blog/engineering-mindset-distributed-intelligence/">cognitive partnership framework</a> by introducing adversarial thinking as a core competency for engineers working with AI systems.

-**Research Note:** The concepts of "adversarial intuition" and "anti-fragile decision-making" synthesize findings from multiple disciplines including cognitive psychology, machine learning robustness, and decision theory.
-The mathematical framework builds on:

-- **Taleb's Mathematical Antifragility (2012)**: Defining antifragility as convex response to stressors, where systems gain more from volatility than they lose
-- **Human-Automation Trust Literature**: Lee & See (2004), Parasuraman & Riley (1997) on trust calibration in human-automation interaction
-- **Signal Detection Theory**: Green & Swets (1966) for adversarial signal detection framework
-- **Recent Human-AI Trust Research**: Wischnewski et al. (2023), Scharowski et al. (2023) on trust calibration and automation bias
+The individual adversarial intuition concepts developed here provide the foundation for <a href="/blog/engineering-robust-intelligence-ai-collectives/">engineering robust intelligence in AI collectives</a>.
 """
 +++